Coronavirus Update: Florida Blue Increasing Access to Health Care Services for Members to Aid in Treatment

 Strongly encouraging members to take advantage of virtual care options in their plans for less serious medical issues.
 A virtual visit allows you to protect yourself by staying out of a crowded doctor’s office for non-emergency illnesses and be able to talk to a doctor from your home or wherever you are.

-Florida Blue Centers.
-In support of the Department of Health and CDC guidelines of limiting contact through social distancing, face-to-face access is temporarily unavailable at our Florida Blue Centers and we’ve transitioned to virtual support and services.
-Members can still count on our neighborhood nurses, community specialists and local service specialists to provide personalized support by calling 1-877-352-5830.
+Florida Blue Centers have gone virtual.
+Due to government guidelines of limiting contact through social distancing, we’ve transitioned to virtual support and services.
+Members can still count on our nurses, community specialists and service specialists to provide support by calling 1-877-352-5830.

 Frequently Asked Questions About COVID-19